12 Objects I’m Loving Lately

 Tom Ford Cherry Lush lipstick

-When my partner Matt and I exchanged anniversary gifts late last year, I opened one of mine and started laughing hysterically.
-It was this lipstick – and, as Matt discovered when they opened their next present, I had bought them the exact same one, in the exact same shade!
+When my partner mb and I exchanged anniversary gifts late last year, I opened one of mine and started laughing hysterically.
+It was this lipstick – and, as mb discovered when they opened their next present, I had bought them the exact same one, in the exact same shade!
 We’d discussed our fondness for the luxe Tom Ford lipstick aesthetic at some point, but had never come to a conclusion about which color we preferred, so this was particularly unexpected.

 Cherry Lush was probably my most-worn lipstick this year (possibly tied with Sugarpill’s Girl Crush, which I wrote about last year), because it’s absolutely gorgeous.
 A pink-leaning red that lives up to its name, it seems to work with just about any outfit and any makeup look.
-Plus it makes me and Matt so happy to wear matching lipstick when we go on dates!
+Plus it makes me and mb so happy to wear matching lipstick when we go on dates!

 Fabric face masks